Manistee County 4-H Livestock Council

 ***ANIMAL HEALTH FORMS***

-These would replace our current Drug Free and Proof of Origin statements.
+These are replacing our current Drug Free and Proof of Origin statements.
 These allow Council to more easily track animal health and tag numbers (RFID/840/Scrapies/Tattoos) that come through the Fairgrounds, as required by MDARD.

 This format allows Council to reference medications and supplements an animal has been given leading up to fair if an animal falls ill or dies during Fair Week, it improves communication with veterinary staff to provide accurate information as well as helps better educate our youth about proper biosecurity practices, record keeping and management of livestock production.